devsahm/FandK-assessment/README.md

 ## PROJECT DESCRIPTION

-The following are the process to execute this project.
-For the purpose of explanation, I have added a `test paystack key` in the project.
+The following are the lists of endpoint and documenentation on how to use them.
+For the purpose of explanation and simplicity, I have added a `test paystack key` for the project.

 ### SETUP
-Clone the from github, `cd` into the project root folder and install or update composer
+Clone the from github, `cd` into the project root folder and run `composer install` or `composer update`

 ```
 git clone https://github.com/devsahm/FandK-assessment.git